Willy Wonka (musical): Act One

 The third ticket is found in Snellville, Georgia, by Violet Beauregarde, an abrasive girl who is constantly chewing gum.
 The fourth ticket is found in Television City, California, by Mike Teavee, a boy who seems more interested in television, video games, and cell phones than touring Wonka's factory ("I See it All on TV").
 That night, before Charlie goes to bed, Grandpa Joe reveals that he has secretly purchased another Wonka Bar for Charlie.
 They open the bar together, but it contains only chocolate.
 The Buckets tell Charlie not to be discouraged ("Cheer Up, Charlie").

-As winter approaches, the Bucket's situation is becoming increasingly desperate.
+As winter approaches, the Buckets' situation is becoming increasingly desperate.
 Charlie is helping the candy shop owner pack his wares when he finds a silver dollar on the ground.
 He assumes that it must belong to the shop owner and tries to return it, but the owner tells Charlie to bring it home to his family.
 He also gives Charlie a Wonka Bar as a reward for his honesty.
 Charlie buys another Wonka Bar to share with his family.
 He unwraps the bar and finds the last ticket.
 He runs home to his family and reads the ticket aloud, saying that the tour is tomorrow and he can only bring one family member with him to the factory.
 Charlie chooses Grandpa Joe to accompany him on the factory tour, prompting Joe to get out of the bed for the first time in years. ("(I've) Got a Golden Ticket").